isakovch/AuApp/README.md

 # AuApp
-The app is about getting news about new jobs in Bishkek (Kyrgyzstan)
+The app is about getting news jobs in Bishkek (Kyrgyzstan) published from the hugest platforms of the country.